 There are two types of credit cards that have temporary low interest rates that precede higher ongoing rates:

 - 0% APR credit card – These credit cards typically offer a 0% APR for six to 18 months, from when you first open the account.
 During this time, you can make purchases with the card, send at least the minimum payments and not be charged any interest on the accumulated debt.

-- 0% APR balance transfer – Instead of the 0% APR being applied to purchases, these credit cards allow you to move high interest debt onto a new account with a 0% APR.
+- 0% APR balance transfer – Instead of the 0% APR being applied to purchases, these credit cards allow you to move high interest debt onto a new account with a 0% intro APR.
 The issuer won’t charge you any interest on the transferred debt during the introductory period, which typically lasts for six to 21 months.
-Most charge a fee of between 2% and 5% of the balance transferred, which is tacked on to your total balance.
+Most charge a fee of between 2% and 5% of each balance transfer, which is tacked on to your total balance.

 It’s hard not to gravitate toward any kind of 0% APR credit card, says credit card expert John Ulzheimer.
 “Most people fall in love with these teaser rates.
 Of course, they’re great.
 But they are only half the story.”

 The other half of the interest rate story begins when the promotional 0% APR time frame is up.
 At that stage, the ongoing APR (also known as the real, regular, contract or standard rate) will be attached to the account.
 What the rate can be appears on the credit card issuer’s information page or the card’s terms and conditions.